nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![Figure X: Simplified class diagram for Storage Component, Model and json.simple](./image/developerguide/storagecomponent.png "Storage Component UML")

 API: [StorageManager.java](/src/main/java/seedu/duke/storage/StorageManager.java)
 The Storage component is using the JavaScript Object Notation (JSON) to save the data.
-The library used for serialising and deserializing the data is json.simple 3.1.1 by Clifton Labs.
+The library used for serialising and deserializing the data is _json.simple 3.1.1_ by **Clifton Labs**.
-Apart from the StorageManager class, each of the model classes is also part of the Storage component as they inherit the interface Jsonable.
-Therefore, the model classes need to implement the method toJson() which will contain the logic for serialising an object into a JSON string.
-This allows the object to be serialised by passing the object into Jsoner.serialize() directly.
-In contrast, the JSON is deserialised under the functions implemented in StorageManager class manually due to the limitations of the library.
+As shown in the diagram above, `JsonableObject` and `JsonableArray` are interfaces which inherits the `Jsonable` interface.
+The following model class inherits only one of the two interfaces:
+- ProjectManager
+- Project
+- SprintManager
+- TaskManager
+- ProjectMembers
+- Sprint
+- Task
+- Member

+This requires the model classes to implement two methods required for JSON serialisation and deserialisation:
+- `toJson()`: Contains logic required to convert the model object into JSON string.
+- `fromJson()`: Contains logic required to convert JSON object into its respective model class.
+  - Due to the limitations of the library, parsing of the JSON string only converts it into either `JsonObject` or `JsonArray` objects which requires additional operations to map the data back to the respective model classes.
+  - `fromJson()` will take in either one of the `JsonObject` or `JsonArray` object, and map the properties to the respective properties of the model classes.

 ## Implementation
 ### Project